-The Company provided a total of \$167.8 million and \$216.0 million at December 31, 2023 and 2022, respectively, as an estimated future liability for unsettled workers' compensation claims liabilities.
-Of this amount, \$6.0 million and \$3.0 million on December 31, 2023 and 2022, respectively, represent case reserves and IBNR in excess of the Company's retention.
-The accrual for costs incurred in excess of retention limits is offset by a receivable from insurance carriers of \$6.0 million and \$3.0 million at December 31, 2023 and 2022, respectively, included in other assets in the consolidated balance sheets.
+The Company provided a total of \$128.4 million and \$167.8 million at December 31, 2024 and 2023, respectively, as an estimated future liability for unsettled workers' compensation claims liabilities.
+Of this amount, \$6.0 million on December 31, 2024 and 2023, represent case reserves and IBNR in excess of the Company's retention.
+The accrual for costs incurred in excess of retention is offset by a receivable from insurance carriers of \$6.0 million at December 31, 2024 and 2023, included in other assets in the consolidated balance sheets.